SEQUENCES (3rd edition!!).

 Note that we also recommend that you purchase a copy of Contrastes: Grammaire du français courant.
-You might also appreciate having 500 French Verbs handy.
+You might also appreciate having 500 French Verbs handy (or you can bookmark Wordreference.com on your phone or tablet).
 Both are extremely useful reference tools for all students of French at SSU.
 When in doubt about a verb conjugation, or a grammatical structure, consult the appropriate reference book.

-With lab work as well as with study time, the best way to learn a language is in small increments.
+The best way to learn a language is in small increments.
 We only meet two times per week, and we can only cover so much material in that time.
 The rest must be done at home, preferably a little bit each day, including (especially on) days the class doesn't meet.
-For both the lab and study time, try to set aside 30 minutes to 60 minutes daily to work on French.
-Keep up with the daily homework, both in terms of studying vocabulary and grammar conjugations for the next class's quizzes, and to be sure you are prepared for the next section we cover in the book.
+Try to set aside 30 minutes to 60 minutes daily to work on French.
+Keep up with the daily homework, doing all grammar and writing assignments, and also studying vocabulary and grammar conjugations for the next class's quizzes, and to be sure you are prepared for the next section we cover in the book.

 Participation -- and, of course, attendance -- is essential to language learning, and you will be receiving a daily participation grade (from 0 to 10 points) based on your presence, alertness, and responsiveness in class.
 Presence and participation will count for 10% of your final grade, and you can get a general idea of your participation grade based on the quality of your participation: